kevin4Kin/kin-web-dev-docs/docs/documentation/android-sdk.md

 #### Onboarding

 Before a new account can be used it must be added to the blockchain in a process called onboarding.
-The process of onboarding consists of two steps, first creating a key pair on the client as we did before, then creating the public address on the Kin blockchain, you normally do this by communicating to a server running the Python SDK.
+The process of onboarding consists of two steps, first creating a keypair on the client as we did before, then creating the public address on the Kin blockchain, you normally do this by communicating to a server running the Python SDK.
 On the testnet this is done automatically for you.
 Also remember that new accounts are created with 0 Kin, so you will have fund them.
 On the Playgound you can fund accounts using the `friendbot`.

 For code details see the [Sample App](https://github.com/kinecosystem/kin-sdk-android/tree/master/sample)'s [OnBoarding](https://github.com/kinecosystem/kin-sdk-android/blob/master/sample/src/main/java/kin/sdk/sample/OnBoarding.java) class.